Toufik-Sam/Task-Management-Web-API-Supabase/README.md

 ## How It Works
 #### 1. **Sign Up**
-- A new user can sign up using their email and password and firstname and lastname.
+- A new user can sign up using their email and password and firstname and lastname and phone number.
 - Upon registration, they will receive a confirmation email from **Supabase** to verify their account.

 #### 2. **Sign In**